ff-vivek/flutter_quill_web_editor/doc/DEPLOYMENT.md

 - **For normal Flutter projects:** Build folder is at the **root**: `build/web/`
 - **For the quill_web_editor package:** Build folder is in the example: `example/build/web/`

-The packaging script (`package_deployment.sh`) automatically detects the correct location based on your project structure.
+The build output automatically contains all required files properly structured.

 ### Source vs Build Files